iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 **Remarks**:

-Apply this theorem on an algebra of meausrable sets, then we have an disjoin set of measurable sets that partition any countable union of measurable sets.
+Apply this theorem on an algebra of measurable sets, then we have a disjoin set of measurable sets that partition any countable union of measurable sets.

 #### **Proposition 74 | Measuring with Disjoint Sets**